ziwon/falcon-rest-api/README.md

 Installation
 ============

-Install all the project dependencies in requirements.txt
+Install all the python module dependencies in requirements.txt

 ```
   ./install.sh